mavryk-network/LIGO/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

 </Syntax>

-Tezos has special support for parameters encoded with variant types.
-If the parameter is a variant type, Tezos will treat each constructor as a separate entrypoint (with the first letter lowercased).
+Mavryk has special support for parameters encoded with variant types.
+If the parameter is a variant type, Mavryk will treat each constructor as a separate entrypoint (with the first letter lowercased).
 It is important when we want to call a contract but do not know the full type of its parameter.
 For example, we can call our counter contract with the following CLI command:

 `tezos-client call contract counter from alice --entrypoint '%subtract' --arg 100`

-Truffle (and Taquito library, which Truffle for Tezos uses under the hood), also treats entrypoints specially.
+Truffle (and Taquito library, which Truffle for Mavryk uses under the hood), also treats entrypoints specially.
 We can call our `add` entrypoint as follows:
 ```solidity
 const Counter = artifacts.require('Counter')
 let counterInstance = await Counter.deployed()